Four Last Songs

 Jessye Norman was renowned for her interpretations of Strauss’s sumptuous Four Last Songs.
-They are performed here with a wonderful depth of emotion by Jessye Norman alongside Kurt Masur’s Leipzig Gewandhaus Orchestra.
+They are performed here with a wonderful depth of emotion by Jessye Norman alongside Kurt Masur’s Leipzig Gewandhaus Orchestra, which we named one of the world’s best orchestras.
 Strauss wrote his Four Last Songs as he was nearing the end of his life, conveying a sense of calm and acceptance towards death, a sentiment that is perfectly conveyed by Norman’s rich and mature tone.

 Her phrases are beautifully smooth and expansive, and she seems to effortlessly glide up to the high notes.
 The slower-than-usual tempo gives the songs a real sense of space appropriate to the poignancy of the text.

 Derek Lee Ragin etc; English Chamber Orchestra/Raymond Leppard

 In this recording of Purcell’s masterpiece, recorded in 1986, Jessye Norman sings the title role of Dido.
 The opera tells the story of Dido, the Queen of Carthage and her despair upon her abandonment by the Trojan hero Aeneas with whom she has fallen in love.
 A somewhat indulgent interpretation, the expressive features of her vocal line are beautifully shaped to capture the stoicism and nobility of her character whilst equally capturing the underlying vulnerability.

 This is especially notable in ‘Dido’s Lament’, where the full range of her vocal qualities are demonstrated and executed with absolute control, from the whispered final line of the opening recitative to the climactic and powerful high ‘G’ on her final utterance of ‘remember me’.